Pulwama: The most audacious attack in recent times

 Intelligence Bureau officials tell OneIndia that the attack was clearly timed with the death anniversaries of Guru and Bhat.
 There were plenty of warnings about the same and the attack took place despite security being high.
 The official further said that the Jaish decided to target the CRPF officials on the highway as they were vulnerable.

 This attack further worsened relations between India and Pakistan.
-India however hit back quickly.
+India, however, hit back quickly.
 The Indian Air Force flew right into Pakistan territory and struck at the Balakot training facility of the Jaish-e-Mohammad.